Get to know your innate defense mechanisms on a deeper level.

 But you have to choose the right type: Chaga, reishi, turkey tail, shiitake, maitake, lion’s mane and cordyceps have all been shown to have immune-balancing effects and antioxidants, which help fight free radicals in the body.

-Two of Lipman’s favorite antioxidants are turmeric (yes, the same flavorful yellow spice you put in curry!) and the lesser-known N-Acetyl L-Cysteine, or NAC.
+Antioxidants are substances that help protect the body against damage from free radicals (harmful molecules that are linked to disease).
+Two of Lipman’s favorite antioxidants for immunity are turmeric (yes, the same flavorful yellow spice you put in curry!) and the lesser-known N-Acetyl L-Cysteine, or NAC.

 “Turmeric has well-known anti-inflammatory, anti-viral, anti-bacterial and anti-tumor properties,” he explains.
 “Moreover, this bright yellow spice boosts mitochondrial health, reducing the amount of free radicals produced by aging or dying mitochondria.”
 Find highly bioavailable, easy-to-absorb curcumin in our Turmeric Protect supplement.